ILIAS-eLearning/ILIAS/templates/Guidelines_SCSS-Coding.md

 * Font sizes **MUST be defined using the unit rem**, so accessibility options of the browser can easily scale all text in ILIAS.
 * You SHOULD use the font size variables from the settings layer.

-# Spacings and units
+# Sizes, spacings and units

-* When defining margins, padding, widths and heights you SHOULD use variables from the Settings, Tools or Layout layer whenever possible
+* When defining margins, paddings, widths and heights you SHOULD use variables from the Settings, Tools or Layout layer whenever possible.
-* For margin and paddings you SHOULD use the unit px.
+* For margins and paddings you SHOULD use the unit px, so users relying on the accessibility options of their browser can scale text separately from the design.
 * For widths and heights you SHOULD use (in order from highly to least recommended) flexbox and grid systems from Layouts or Dependencies, the units %, vw or vh, px.

 # Media Queries